mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md.md

 The Routing Policy Specification Language (RPSL) {{RFC2622}} defines the as-set and route-set objects, extended in {{RFC4012}}.
-These are among the most common objects in Internet Routing Registry (IRR) registries.
+These are among the most common objects in the Internet Routing Registry (IRR) system.
 These sets can either reference a direct member of the set (such as an AS number, IP prefix, etc.), or additional sets which themselves have their own direct members and/or reference yet more sets, ad infinitum.